-This research paper develops from a new field of study called Knowledge Cybernetics (Yolles, 2005), from which the new Oriental Viable Systems (OVS) theory is derived.
-OVS provides a new synergy between modern day systems theory and the Tao.
+This research paper develops from called Knowledge Cybernetics (Yolles, 2005), from which we shall formulate the new Oriental Viable Systems (OVS) theory.
+This provides a new synergy between modern day systems theory and the Tao.
 One of its application areas is feng shui, which appears to have a growing interest in the West in respect of urban developments with the globalisation and greater a mobility of Chinese.